Emma Kearney (footballer): North Melbourne

 Kearney was forced to miss the first round of 2022 AFLW season 6 after contracting COVID-19.
 She returned shortly thereafter and became a consistent player across both the backline and in the midfield.
 She was named captain of the 2022 season 6 All-Australian team, and her presence in the team made her the only player in the history of the competition to feature in all six of the league's first six representative teams.

+Coaching career

+In May 2026 Kearney was appointed coach of in a caretaker capacity, after long-serving coach Brett Gourley departed the club.
+She coached the Kangaroos to victory in her inaugural game, leading the side to a 44-point victory over Port Melbourne.

 Cricket

 Kearney played grade cricket for Essendon Maribyrnong Park Ladies Cricket Club in Melbourne's inner-north.
 She was selected for the Victorian Spirit during the 2013–14 season for the first time, and played 20 WNCL matches with the team through to the end of the 2016–17 season.

 Having been signed by the Melbourne Stars ahead of the inaugural WBBL season, Kearney took seven wickets from twelve matches in 2015–16, then claimed eight wickets from fourteen matches at an economy rate of 5.27 in 2016–17.